StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

  } while (index < get_length(tab));
 }
 ```
-<h6>The penultimate function give a capacity to compare two array for verity if the sequence of elements in a array is the same, this will be used later in the decryption of payloads.
+<h6>The penultimate function gives a capacity to compare two arrays for verity if the sequence of elements in an array is the same, this will be used later in the decryption of payloads.
 The last allows you to join the elements of an array to a string.</h6>

 ```javascript
 function compare_arrays(tab, tab2)